elcoco/serialkiller/README.md

 - *autodetect* serial port
 - readline *history* with ↑↓

-Nobody likes to use the arduino IDE but it functions well for uploading code to your MCU.
+Nobody likes to use the arduino IDE, but it functions well for uploading code to your MCU.
-Now it's slightly easier to use your favorite editor, keeping a serial monitor open and uploading code without manualy exiting serial monitor to free up serial port for code upload.
+Now it's slightly easier to use your favorite editor, keeping a serial monitor open and
+uploading code without manualy exiting serial monitor to free up serial port for code upload.

 eg:
 ```